Vento09/Appfox/README.md

 ## Appfox

 With Appfox, you can create web app using the engine of Mozilla Firefox on Linux.
 The Appfox use Firefox profiles.
-For use it, follow the steps below:
+For use it, follow the steps below.

 ### Intalation

 1. Clone or download this repository;
 2. Open terminal in the folder that you have downloaded it ;
 3. Run
 ```